Practical knowledge2025-07-01T12:04:29+02:00

 3.

-What does it mean that your licence is on probation?
+What does it mean that my licence is on probation?

-Answer: This means that there are stricter penalties for serious traffic offences in the first three years after you have obtained your first driving licence.
+Answer: It means that there are stricter penalties for serious traffic violations in the first three years after you get your first licence.

-Where you would previously receive a suspended licence, you will now be banned from driving.
+Where previously you would receive a conditional disqualification, you will now be banned from driving.

 4.